OBOAcademy/obook/docs/explanation/intro-to-ontologies.md

 ### Definition

+Definitions of ontologies can be controversial.
+Rather than attempts a comprehensive definition, this tutorial will emphasise ontologies as:

+- Classifications
-- A queryable store of knowledge
+- Queryable store of knowledge
-- A classification

 ### Key features